-The copious rain in Southern Ontario over the past few weeks has been welcome in my garden.
-The constantly moist soil is wonderful for root growth (just so long as there is adequate drainage), and many plants have made quick, impressive growth.
+When it rains frequently, the constantly moist soil is wonderful for root growth (just so long as there is adequate drainage), and many plants make quick, impressive growth.
 In particular, my roses have been better than ever, and that must be due to the generous amount of moisture.
 I never did get around to giving every rose shrub a full spring feeding.
 Most got a dose of Epsom salt (even a few missed that) and some got fertilizer.
 Then I was distracted, and here it is time to fertilize them again.
+Here are tips for rose care in moist conditions.

 But along with the benefits of more than adequate moisture, there are less welcome effects of so much water entering the soil.
 Of the three basic plant foods (nitrogen, phosphorus, potassium), nitrogen is the most water-soluble, quickly leaching away in rainwater as it filters through the soil.
 That means roses will need a bit more nitrogen than usual in their mid- and late-summer feedings.
 Normally, I would use a rose fertilizer with a higher middle number (more phosphorus), such as 8-12-4, to encourage rooting and bud set.
 But in this wet season it would be wise to give roses something like 10-10-10.
 (I have a box of water soluble 20-20-20 in the garage, and will cut the measured dose in half to achieve 10-10-10.)
 Using a granular fertilizer with numbers close to 10-10-10 would be even better because it can be applied without adding more water to the root zone.